Masterz69/hubitat-mqtt-link/README.md

 The MQTT topics apply the following pattern.
 * prefix - Hardcoded to `hubitat`
-* hub name & id - Combines the hub location name with the hub id: 'name` or `name-id`
+* hub name & id - Combines the hub location name with the hub id: `name` or `name-id`
 * normalized device id - Combines the device name and id: `name`, `id-name` or `name-id`
 * normalized attrubute - Data attibute name, also used to subscribe